-Smith, a Democrat, was the representative for New York's 41st congressional district from 1915 to 1919.
+Smith was the representative for New York’s 41st congressional district and was a Democrat.
+He served from 1915 to 1919.

 From Apr 1911 to Mar 1919, Smith missed 434 of 964 roll call votes, which is 45.0%.
 This is much worse than the median of 25.3% among the lifetime records of representatives serving in Mar 1919.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|